DC801/BM-Badge/SD_Card/MAGE/editor/dependencies/natlang-parser/README.md

 As a reminder, words in parentheses are optional.
 For example, the dictionary pattern:

 ```
-set entity $entity:string on_tick (to) $string:string
+set entity $entity:string on_tick (to) $string:string (;)
 ```

 will be satisfied by either of the following:

 ```
-set entity "Entity Name" on_tick to scriptName
+set entity "Entity Name" on_tick to scriptName;
-set entity "Entity Name" on_tick scriptName
+set entity "Entity Name" on_tick scriptName;
 ```

+Semicolons are currently optional at the end of actions, but eventually they will be required.

 Misc tips: